Powered by RND

 About This Is Woman's Work with Nicole Kalil

 Together, we're redefining what it means, looks and feels like, to be doing "woman's work" in the world today.
-With confidence and the occasional rant.
-From boardrooms to studios, kitchens to coding dens, we explore the multifaceted experiences of today's woman, confirming that the new definition of "woman's work" is whatever feels authentic, true, and right for you.
+From boardrooms to studios, kitchens to coding dens, we explore the multifaceted experiences of today's women, confirming that the new definition of "woman's work" is whatever feels authentic, true, and right for you.
 We're shedding expectations, setting aside the "shoulds", giving our finger to the "supposed tos".
 We're torching the old playbook and writing our own rules.
 Who runs the world?
 You decide.
 Because that is Woman's Work.
 Learn more at nicolekalil.com

 Podcast website

-Listen to This Is Woman's Work with Nicole Kalil, Coffee Break French and many other podcasts from around the world with the radio.net app
+Listen to This Is Woman's Work with Nicole Kalil, James Reed: all about business and many other podcasts from around the world with the radio.net app

 Get the free radio.net app